Pantsir missile system: Pantsir-M/EM

 A naval variant of the land-based Pantsir-S1 was unveiled in July 2015.
 The system uses two GSh-6-30K/AO-18KD 30 mm six-barrel rotary cannons, as found on the Kashtan/Kortik CIWS, eight missiles instead of 12 and an additional radar separate from the one fitted on top of the turret itself.
 The Pantsir-M can simultaneously engage four targets with four missiles in an altitude from 2 to 15 km and at a range of 20 km.
 The system has an ammunition supply of 32 missiles.

 It has several combat modules, including an ammunition supply module in the storage and a reloading system under the deck.
 It may be fitted with surface-to-air missiles from both Pantsir-S and Hermes-K air defence systems with maximum firing range of the later of up to 100 km.
 In the future it will replace the Kashtan/Kortik CIWS on all Russian Navy's warships, starting by Karakurt-class corvettes in 2018.
 Trials of the Pantsir-M/ME began in December 2017.
 The system entered service in February 2019.

 Pantsir-S2/S2E

 A modernized system for the Russian Armed Forces and for export.
 Incorporates new tracking radar, two faced radars with enhanced features and range.
 It is in service with Russia, Syria and Algeria.

 Pantsir-SM

 The Pantsir-SM variant incorporates a multi-functional targeting station, increasing target detection range from 40 to 75 km and engagement range from 20 to 40 km.
 The system uses a new high-speed extended range missile.
-Existing Pantsir systems can be upgraded to SM standard.
 It is fitted to a new 8×8 Kamaz truck chassis with an armored cab.
-Development was completed in 2019.
-It is reportedly deployed in Ukraine as of December 2023.
+Its development was completed in 2019, resulting in its reported deployment in Ukraine as of December 2023.